 A license bond required by the state.

-The Mortgage Banker Bond, or Mortgage Lender Bond, guarantees that the banker will operate by the terms and conditions of the stat in which they are operating.
+The Mortgage Banker Bond, or Mortgage Lender Bond, guarantees that the banker will operate by the terms and conditions of the state in which they are operating.

 Oil and gas well operators will frequently need to get bonded before they are given a permit in their state.